-Friends of Horton Park is a gardening group that maintains the native plant community gardens in Horton Park (at Hamline and Minnehaha Avenues).
-Activities include creating and planting the community gardens at Horton Park, keeping Horton Park clean, creating interpretive garden signs, and hosting occasional community events.
-See photos from past Friends of Horton Park events.
+Friends of Horton Park is a small volunteer gardening group that maintains the native plant community gardens in Horton Park (at Hamline and Minnehaha Avenues) in collaboration with the Friends School of Minnesota and the City of St. Paul Parks and Recreation Department.
+Activities include creating, planting, and maintaining the gardens, creating interpretive garden signs, and hosting occasional community events.
+Read more about Horton Park here.

 Friends of Hamline Park

 The Friends of Hamline Park is a neighborhood group of volunteers who meet monthly to ensure that the park remains vibrant, inviting, clean, and safe.
 The group first formed approximately 8 years ago and was brought to life again in 2013 with its current core group of new residents.
 They are continuing the mission to enhance the beauty and vibrancy of Hamline Park for all who use and enjoy the space by creating a clean, welcoming, entertaining, and safe environment.
 In 2014, the group hosted a slate of well-attended events to engage the people, young and old, who enjoy and make use of this wonderful public park.
 The events included live music from the wonderful local band Xibaba and a puppet show from Open Eye Figure Theatre.

 If you are interested in helping to be a part of the litter pick-up rotation or would like to get involved in any future events, please contact Jonathan Oppenheimer (oppenhooha[at]gmail[dot]com)